 Georgetown will continue to follow DC Department of Health guidance regarding quarantine (e.g., travel and exposure) and isolation, which may change periodically.

 Isolation will be required for all individuals, regardless of vaccination status, who have a confirmed positive COVID-19 test result or are diagnosed with COVID-19 by a health professional even if their test result is negative.Back to Top

 Every one of us makes choices that contribute to a safe and healthy environment – no matter where we are.
 When we each play our part, our collective power can help slow the spread of COVID-19.
 That’s why we’ve launched the Every Hoya, Everywhere campaign to remind Hoyas that together, we can make a difference.

-Every Hoya can stop the spread by:
+Every Hoya can stop the spread and protect vulnerable community members by: